 - Sumy State University offers 26 specialization courses in the English language.

 - Upon completion, the student will obtain a globally-recognised Certificate of Specialization Training (Residency) in Medicine.

 - Students typically complete their studies within two years, but the period of study can be extended by 1 or 2 years upon the student’s request and confirmation by the Ukrainian Ministry of Health.

-- SSU offers the following medical specialisation/ residency programs: Obstetrics & Gynecology, Anesthesiology, Gastroenterology, Dermatovenerology, Pediatric Surgery, Pediatric Infectious Diseases, Endocrinology, General practice – Family Medicine, Infectious Diseases, Cardiology, Neurology, Neonatology, Oncology, Orthopaedics & Traumatology, Otorhinolaryngology, Ophthalmology, Pathology, Pediatrics, Proctology, Psychiatrics, Phthisiology, Pulmonology, Forensic Medicine, Therapeutics, Urology, Surgery.
+- Sumy State University offers the following medical specialisation/ residency programs: Obstetrics & Gynecology, Anesthesiology, Gastroenterology, Dermatovenerology, Pediatric Surgery, Pediatric Infectious Diseases, Endocrinology, General practice – Family Medicine, Infectious Diseases, Cardiology, Neurology, Neonatology, Oncology, Orthopaedics & Traumatology, Otorhinolaryngology, Ophthalmology, Pathology, Pediatrics, Proctology, Psychiatrics, Phthisiology, Pulmonology, Forensic Medicine, Therapeutics, Urology, Surgery.

 +Medical Specialization Programs in Georgia